Ficool

 "Is it working?"

-He looks over and sees that the car is continuing on.
+He looks over and sees that the car is continuing.
 "I think so."
-Jake watches the suspicious car continue on.
+Jake watches the unmarked vehicle disappear.
 "They're gone."
-Jake just reaches the edge of the parking lot when he notices the vehicle circling the building, then pulling into the far end of the strip mall and turning off its lights.
+Jake just reaches the edge of the parking lot when he notices a third car circling the building, then pulling into the far end of the strip mall before turning off its lights.

 "What are we going to do, Jake?"

-Ideas race through Jake's head as he tries to come up with a plan.
+Ideas race through Jake's head as he tries to conjure up a plan.
 "It's our only choice," he thinks downheartedly.
-Jake knows he's going to have to do a lot of sucking up, something he absolutely hates to do, but it will be worth keeping him and Millie out of jail.
+Jake knows he's going to have to spread the BS if he wants his brother to agree to his plan, but it will be worth keeping him and Millie out of jail.
 Jake scoops up his cell from the grimy dash and dials his older, annoying know-it-all sibling.

 "Hey.
 Josh, I need to ask you for a big favor," he begins, eyes flickering towards the mirror.